-- (1) The following substances can be environmental contaminants in that they are endogenous to the horse or that they can arise from plants traditionally grazed or harvested as equine feed or are present in equine feed because of contamination during the cultivation, processing, treatment, storage or transportation phases: - (2) The following drugs are recognized as substances of human use and addiction and which could be found in the horse due to its close association with humans: - (3) If the preponderance of evidence presented in the hearing shows that a positive test is the result of environmental contamination, including inadvertent exposure due to human drug use, or dietary intake, or is endogenous to the horse, those factors should be considered in mitigation of any disciplinary action taken against the affected trainer.
-Disciplinary action shall only be taken if test sample results exceed the regulatory thresholds in the most recent version of the ARCI Endogenous, Dietary, or Environmental Substances Schedule. - (3)(4) The identification and adoption of these uniform thresholds for certain substances shall not preclude an individual jurisdiction from maintaining thresholds for substances not on this list which predate the adoption of this regulation in such jurisdiction.
+- (1) The following substances can be environmental contaminants in that they are endogenous to the horse or that they can arise from plants traditionally grazed or harvested as equine feed or are present in equine feed because of contamination during the cultivation, processing, treatment, storage or transportation phases: - (2) The following drugs are recognized as substances of human use and addiction and which could be found in the horse due to its close association with humans: - (3) Regulatory thresholds have been set for the following substances. - (a) Caffeine 100 nanograms of caffeine per milliliter of serum or plasma - (4) If the preponderance of evidence presented in the hearing shows that a positive test is the result of environmental contamination or inadvertent exposure due to human drug use it should be considered as a mitigating factor in any disciplinary action taken against the affected trainer. - (4)(5) The identification and adoption of these uniform thresholds for certain substances shall not preclude an individual jurisdiction from maintaining thresholds for substances no on this list which predate the adoption of this regulation in such jurisdiction.

-I. Androgenic-Anabolic Steroids (AAS)
+J.I.
+Androgenic-Anabolic Steroids